To build a culture of innovation in your business, you have to allow failure in your processes.

 Leaders who want to build an innovation culture need to look at this footage and ask themselves, “Am I allowing failure into my organization’s processes?”

-“Innovation doesn’t come from doing things that are safe or doing the things that we’ve always done the way we’ve always done them,” says Executive Coach and Experience to Lead Facilitator Mary Jo Ammon.
-With decades of hands-on experience, Ammon has developed innovation building strategies for corporations and multiple agencies of the federal government.
+“Innovation doesn’t come from doing things that are safe or doing the things that we’ve always done the way we’ve always done them,” says Mary Jo Ammon, Executive Coach and WDHB Facilitator.
+With decades of hands-on experience, Ammon has developed innovation-building strategies for corporations and multiple agencies of the federal government.

 With Ammon as our guide, let’s examine three components of creating a culture of innovation: allowing failure to promote risk-taking, building trust, and creating excitement.
 We may not be building rocket boosters, but we can all build an innovation culture in our organization regardless of company size or industry focus.